rwieruch/blog_iamliesa_content/blog/female-entrepreneur-interview/index.md

 <Title id="female-entrepreneur-interviews">More Interviews with Women with Businesses</Title>

 If you haven't enough yet, here are a few more text and audio format interviews of female entrepreneurs.
 I didn't go through all of them yet, only picked a few episodes and interviews here and there myself.
-But they seem promising, so I didn't want to exclude them here.
+But they seem promising, so I wanted to include them here.

 * <BlogLink to="http://www.gaebler.com/Female-Entrepreneur-Interviews.htm">Female Entrepreneur Interviews</BlogLink> by Gaebler